-With the popularity of Max Verstappen the call for a Grand Prix in the Netherlands is growing.
+With the popularity of Max Verstappen, the call for a Grand Prix in the Netherlands is growing.
 But a Dutch Grand Prix at the Zandvoort circuit would mean adjustments to the track.
-Since the late eighties there is a terrible plan to cut off the Gerlach and Hugenholtz Corners to enlarge the paddock…
+Since the late eighties there is a terrible plan to demolish the Gerlach and Hugenholtz Corners to enlarge the paddock…

 However, on Mai 14, 2019 the return of Formula One to Zandvoort in 2020 was officially announced.
-Firtunately, they will not demolish parts of the track.
+Fortunately, they would not demolish parts of the track.
 Only some parts need to be widened, and at two bends the banking was increased considerably.
 That means that Zandvoort has two high banked corners now, which is unique for a Formula One track.

 More about the adjustments to the track in the article: “Layout Zandvoort circuit – How it changed through the years!“.

 © Text: Herman Liesemeijer Pictures: Rob Petersen and Herman Liesemeijer